ARM-software/arm-trusted-firmware/docs/interrupt-framework-design.md

     purpose, SP_EL1/Secure-EL0, LR, VFP and system registers.
 It can use `x0-x18` to enable its C runtime.

 2. The TSPD implements a handler function for Secure-EL1 interrupts.
-It registers it with the EL3 runtime firmware using the `register_interrupt_type_handler()` API as follows
+This function is registered with the EL3 runtime firmware using the `register_interrupt_type_handler()` API as follows

         /* Forward declaration */